SRK's Jawan records 100 per cent occupancy in all Bengal theatres | Entertainment

 - India

-With crackers and confetti, dancing and drumbeats, and whistles galore, Shah Rukh Khan's "Jawan" got off to an exuberant start with audiences streaming into theatres across the state – all the way from Kolkata to Siliguri.
+Shah Rukh Khan's 'Jawan' got off to an exuberant start on Thursday morning with audiences streaming into theatres across the state.

-SRK's fans danced and cheered to the beat of drums outside several theatres across the state as the movie recorded 100 per cent occupancy in all the 1,100 shows in West Bengal on Thursday.

 ''All the 1,100 shows have been a sold out and the craze reminded about the pre-Covid days.
 In several places, people gathered outside theatres even at 4am not to miss the excitement and buzz in the air before the screening,'' the spokesperson said.